sst/sst/www/docs/what-is-sst.md

 ### All AWS services

 Aside from the use cases that SST's constructs support, you can **deploy any AWS service** in SST.
-This is because you can also use any of AWS' constructs in your SST apps.
+This is because SST is built on top of [AWS CDK](https://aws.amazon.com/cdk/) and you can use any CDK construct in SST.

-Here we are defining an [Amazon ECS](https://aws.amazon.com/ecs/) cluster with an [AWS construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns-readme.html).
+Here we are defining an [Amazon ECS](https://aws.amazon.com/ecs/) cluster with an [AWS CDK construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns-readme.html).

 ```ts
 import * as ecs from "aws-cdk-lib/aws-ecs";